 - Don't use facial tissue or regular toilet tissue in the RV toilet.
 These will not disintegrate sufficiently and will often cling to the sides of the holding tank.
-Toilet tissue made specifically for use in RV toilets and holding tanks is available at most RV supply centers. - Don't dispose of sanitary napkins or other non-dissolving items in the toilet. - Don't put automotive antifreeze or caustic chemicals, such as laundry bleach or heavy detergents into the toilet or holding tank.
+Toilet tissue made specifically for use in RV toilets and holding tanks is available at most RV supply centers. - Don't dispose of sanitary napkins or other non-dissolving items in the toilet.

+Don't put automotive antifreeze or caustic chemicals, such as laundry bleach or heavy detergents into the toilet or holding tank.
 These products may damage plastic or rubber parts in the system.

-See winterizing instructions to prepare the toilet for storage in freezing conditions.
+See winterizing instructions at the end of this section to prepare the toilet for storage in freezing conditions.

-Refer to the manufacturer's information provided in your Owner InfoCase.
+See the toilet manufacturer's operation information in your Owner InfoCase for complete operating, care and maintenance information.